 Note: Releasing the brake pedal while the engine is starting will stop the engine cranking and return to ignition on.

-- 1. Move the transmission selector lever to position park (P) or neutral (N).
+- 1. Move the transmission selector lever to position P or N.

 - 2. Fully depress the brake pedal.

 - 3. Start the engine.

 Failure to Start